(a) The Registrar shall prescribe by rules issued pursuant to § 7-231.29 the fees to be paid for the following services:

 (11) Providing any other service as determined by the Registrar.

-(b) Notwithstanding subsection (a) of this section, a pilot program for Fiscal Year 2019 shall be established to waive the fee for a certificate of birth for:
+(b) Notwithstanding subsection (a) of this section, the fee for a certificate of birth shall be waived for:

 (1) An individual released from the custody of the Federal Bureau of Prisons ("BOP"), for one year after the individual is released from the custody of the BOP; and